Central to the examination of Mathematics is the debate of PLATONISM versus FORMALISM.

 “Why is there something rather than nothing?”
 Read the linked PDF from Jim Holt’s Why does the World Exist?
 A work in which he examines that very question in incredible detail.

-For Journal this journal, simply react to the above reading.
+For this journal, simply react to the above reading.
 What does it make you consider about math and existence in general.
 Do you think humanity will ever be able to know why there is something rather than nothing?

-The Math Presentation!!!
+The Math Summative Assessment!!!

 For Math, here are a few that come to mind: